ArneBinder/DTAMetadata/documentation/diary_arne.md

  o sorting for _not_ embedded/representive columns works

 205-01-13
- o sorting of embedded columns is working. added field $tableRowViewOrderAccessors to TableRowViewBehavior.
+ o sorting of embedded columns is working.

  TODO:
  o Tab-Constraint DONE